Cosylab/autoparamDriver/docs/source/tutorial.rst

   by the ``Autoparam::Array<epicsInt8>`` type.
 * ``INTR`` takes one argument, the interrupt line which identifies the source of interrupts.
 The API we are using can only notify us when an interrupt happens.
-  As we are working on a generic driver, the best we can do is change some value that will cause a record to process.
+  As we are working on a generic driver, we don't know what the interrupt means, so the best we can do is change some value that will cause a record to process.
 To do this, let's bind this function to the ``epicsInt32`` type to relay a counter to the EPICS layer.

 We will see how to implement these device functions in the next section.
 Before we can do that, we need some kind of handle that we can use to refer to data on